Trust Layer & Stack Boundaries

 Bring the workflow, the accounts, and the approval owner.

-CREATE SOMETHING will map the stack boundary, define the first MCP wedge, identify what can become agent capacity, and show what stays visible to the operator before implementation starts.
+CREATE SOMETHING will map the stack boundary, define the first safe delegation path, identify what can become agent capacity, and show what stays visible to the operator before implementation starts.